 - Where: Jagannath Temple, Puri, Orissa.

-The Splash monsoon carnival is back for the fifth year this year.
+The Splash monsoon carnival is back for the sixth year this year.
 It's a fabulous and fun opportunity to experience Wayanad during the monsoon season, and see the area's natural green beauty at this time of year.
 The carnival will consist of three action packed days of both outdoor and indoor events.
 Enticing accommodation packages are also on offer.

-- When: July 12-14, 2013.
+- When: July 11-13, 2014.

-- Where: Kalpetta, Wayanad district, Kerala.
+- Where: Hill District Club Kolagappara, Wayanad district, Kerala.

-5. Guru Purnima
+8. Guru Purnima

 This full moon day is celebrated in remembrance of the ancient sage Vyasa, who edited and wrote a number of holy Hindu scriptures.
 However, the idea behind Guru Purnima extends further than that.
 It's also a day for giving thanks to anyone who's taught you spiritual lessons in life.
 Many people simply spend some time reviewing all the knowledge they've acquired in the last year, and the way it's helped transformed them.

-- When: July 22, 2013.
+- When: July 12, 2014.

 - Where: All over India, particularly in spiritual centers such as Sivananda Ashram, Rishikesh.
 One of the largest Guru Purnima festivals is held at Goverdhan, near Mathura.